splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/4-project/3-activities.md

 Your program needs to:

-- Prompt the user to enter two values, ensuring they are numeric
+- Prompt the user to enter two values
   - Each prompt should ask the user if they would like to enter feet or meters
+  - Make sure to ensure that the values entered are numeric and the feet/meter input is valid too!
-- Perform the following four operations, and then output them to the terminal in both feet and meters:
+- Ask the user which one of the following operations they would like to perform, and then output the result (A operator B) to the terminal in both feet and meters:
   - Multiply
   - Divide
   - Add